 Dr. James Rea was born on the 7th of November, 1861 in Eramosa Twp, Wellington County.
-He was the 3rd of 7 children born to John Rea and the former Isabella Reid.
-His parents were farmers and his siblings were; David, Mary, William, Margaret, Jane and Maria.
+He was the 3rd of 8 children born to John McLelland Rea and the former Isabella Reid.
+His parents were farmers and his siblings were; David Rea (who died at the age of 13 of diabetes), Mary Rea (who died at the age of 14), William Rea, Margaret Rea, Jane Rea, Maria Rea and David Rea.
 Dr. Rea attended local schools including the Fergus High School.
 He taught school for approximately 3 years, while saving to attend medical school.

 Dr. Rea married Mary Isabella Robinson at her parents home on Rose Avenue in Toronto on the 14th of June, 1887.
 Mrs. Rea was born on the 8th of August, 1859 in Toronto, the daughter of George Robinson and the former Isabella Young Marshall.
 Her father was a carriage manufacturer.
 According to the 1871 census, Mrs. Robinson had been widowed and she supported herself and her daughter Mary as a dressmaker.